stevereiner/python-alfresco-mcp-server/docs/troubleshooting.md

 # Troubleshooting Guide

-Comprehensive troubleshooting guide for the Alfresco MCP Server.
+Troubleshooting guide for the Alfresco MCP Server.
 This document covers common issues, diagnostic steps, and solutions to help you resolve problems quickly.

 ## 🚨 Quick Diagnosis